What are nitazenes?

 The effects of nitazenes are like other opiates, usually giving feelings of warmth, relaxation and detachment with a lessening of anxiety but also dizziness, nausea and vomiting.

-Naloxone is a medicine which can temporarily reverse the effects of an overdose caused by opiates, and opioids such as Nitazenes.
+Naloxone is a medicine which can temporarily reverse the effects of an overdose caused by opiates and opioids such as Nitazenes.
 An overdose involving Nitazenes may require a larger amount of Naloxone to counteract it.
+Call 999 to ensure emergency services are on their way and then give naloxone doses one after the other, allowing 2-3 minutes between each dose.

 The law

 Most synthetic opioids are Class A, meaning possession is illegal and anyone supplying them could face life in prison, an unlimited fine or both.
-In November 2023 the government announced that 15 new synthetic opioids would become Class A drugs in the UK.
+In January 2025 a generic definition of nitazenes was introduced into law, which means adjustments to the drug recipes will not be able to bypass UK drug law.